ibm-watson-data-lab/ibm-watson-data-lab.github.io/_pages/about.md

 ### About

-We are a team of developer advocates who work to make data simple and accessible on the IBM Watson Data Platform.
+We are a team of developer advocates who work to make data simple and accessible on the IBM Cloud.

 ### Team